The Evanston and Chicago campuses span 265 acres. We aim to keep our campuses, including Lake Michigan, as healthy as

 - Planting adaptive, low-maintenance, and drought-tolerant plants where possible to limit the need for fertilizer and irrigation.

 - We also encourage walking by constructing wide, plentiful walkways and placing new parking lots on the perimeter of campus where possible.

 Limiting impact on Lake Michigan

-Our proximity to Lake Michigan is one our campus’ greatest assets.
+Our proximity to Lake Michigan is one of our campuses greatest assets.
 Our goal is to limit any impact we may have on this important body of water.
 This includes: